TheEPICturkey/WhiteBoarding7.28/README.md

 ### By Brandon Spear

-| * Recursion and Iteration testing, created for Epicodus Code Review #14
+| * Recursion and Iteration Whiteboarding, created for Epicodus Code Review #14

 ### Technologies Used
-  * Recursion and Iteration testing
+  * Recursion and Iteration Whiteboarding

 ### Description
-| * Recursion and Iteration testing
+| * Recursion and Iteration Whiteboarding

 ### Application Instructions
-| * Recursion and Iteration testing
+| * Recursion and Iteration Whiteboarding

 #### Initial Setup
-| * Recursion and Iteration testing
+| * Recursion and Iteration Whiteboarding

 #### Running the Program
-| * Recursion and Iteration testing
+| * Recursion and Iteration Whiteboarding

 ### Known Bugs
-| * Recursion and Iteration testing
+| * Recursion and Iteration Whiteboarding

 ### License
 MIT License